tacheometry/SimpleSignals/README.md

+> Note: this repository is no longer being updated.
+Please consider other, more feature rich alternatives such as @rbxts/net.

 # SimpleSignals

 A [Roblox-TS](https://github.com/roblox-ts/roblox-ts) **RemoteEvent/RemoteFunction/BindableEvent** wrapper which puts and end to the hassle of managing events.
 You can **get straight to connecting and firing** without any WaitForChild/Instance.new boilerplate, while your event instances get created automatically in the background.